DanteDT/pmd/README.md

 ### Why two .epub files?
 What's the difference?

-Unfortunately, e-pub devices and readers support TOC Navigation, and Footnotes in different ways (or not).
+Unfortunately, e-pub devices and apps support TOC Navigation, and Footnotes in different ways (or not).

 To keep this overview minimal, I address technical topics in:
 * [TOC navigation](navigation.md), and